Aiame/Body_fitness_classification/README.md

 <https://www.kaggle.com/datasets/kukuroo3/body-performance-data/data>

 data :

-age : 20 ~64.
+age : 20 ~64
-gender : F,M.
+gender : F,M
-height_cm : (If you want to convert to feet, divide by 30.48).
+height_cm : (If you want to convert to feet, divide by 30.48)
-weight_kg.
+weight_kg
-body fat_%.
+body fat_%
-diastolic : diastolic blood pressure (min).
+diastolic : diastolic blood pressure (min)
-systolic : systolic blood pressure (min).
+systolic : systolic blood pressure (min)
-gripForce.
+gripForce
-sit and bend forward_cm.
+sit and bend forward_cm
-sit-ups counts.
+sit-ups counts
-broad jump_cm.
+broad jump_cm
-class : A,B,C,D ( A: best) / stratified.
+class : A,B,C,D ( A: best) / stratified

 # Result
 ## description
 ### Result 1
 you can see the data distribution in the figure.
 It tells us that the data actually has some unreasonable numerical value and need to remove.
 In my project, I had test some remove methods, including remove unreasonable value, impute None with zero or mean.
 To see more detail information, check the code and final_project.

 ### Result 2
 you can see the relationship between each data, which help us select the useful data for training.
 The reason that we need to do feature extraction is because it help fasten the training time, find data that is highly-correlated and prevent over-fitting.

 ### Result3